martinrybak/property_change_notifier/README.md

 ```

 ### Adding listeners
 Listeners can be added at any time.
 A listener cannot be `null`.
-Adding a listener with no parameters makes it listen to all properties.
+Adding a listener with no parameters causes it to listen to all properties.
 The same listener can be added to multiple properties.
 The same listener *cannot* be added multiple times to the same property.
 It doesn't hurt to add a listener to a non-existent property, but it serves no purpose. `PropertyChangeNotifier` does not check if the property actually exists.

 ```
 final model = Foo();